Why restore photo negatives with AI?

 How long does negative restoration take?

 Under 30 seconds per frame.
 The AI corrects fading, removes dust and scratches, and restores tonal range in one pass.
-Since a typical roll has 24–36 frames, you can process an entire roll in about 15 minutes of active upload time.
+Since a typical roll has 24 to 36 frames, you can process an entire roll in about 15 minutes of active upload time.